 Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular review of the DAF 2a My Plan will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+The evidence gathered through regular review of the Graduated Response, Provision Maps and TAF (Team Around The Family) meetings will help the Local Authority (LA) in determining when this statutory assessment of needs is required.